andresmazzo/gohugo-theme-comingsoon/README.md

 ## The Coming Soon GoHugo Theme

-This theme acts like a flexible coming soon theme to your next project.
+Welcome to the universal coming soon theme to your next project.

 #### Features
 - Flexible
 - Multiple templates
+- Countdown Timer
 - Subscription

 ### Installation